-The Do Nothing (counterfactual) option establishes the base level of risk, and provides a basis for comparing potential options.
+The Do Nothing (counterfactual) option establishes the base level of risk, and provides a basis for comparing other credible options.
+Whilst the direct capital costs of this option are zero, the continued exposure to residual risks means that this option has significant risk costs associated with it.